memgraph/memgraph-platform/README.md

 containers and then transfers it to Debian, where MAGE is built on top of a Debian package.

-There is also a version without Mage algorithms for those who want minimal image with only Memgraph and Memgraph Lab.
+There is also a version without MAGE algorithms for those who want minimal image with only Memgraph and Memgraph Lab.

 You can start Memgraph Platform with:

 ```
-docker run -p 3000:3000 -p 7687:7687 memgraph/memgraph-platform
+docker run -p 3000:3000 -p 7444:7444 -p 7687:7687 --name memgraph memgraph/memgraph-platform
 ```

 ### mgconsole